W. Stephen Muldrow

-William Stephen Muldrow (born June 15, 1964) is an American lawyer who serves as the United States Attorney for the United States District Court for the District of Puerto Rico.
-He was previously an Assistant United States Attorney for the Middle District of Florida.
+William Stephen Muldrow (born June 15, 1964) is an American lawyer who serves as the United States attorney for the United States District Court for the District of Puerto Rico.
+He was previously an assistant United States attorney for the Middle District of Florida.

 Education

 Muldrow earned his Bachelor of Arts from Bucknell University, his Master of Arts from the American University School of International Service and his Juris Doctor, cum laude, from American University Washington College of Law.

-Legal career
+Career

-Muldrow previously served as an Assistant United States Attorney in the District of Puerto Rico for six years.
+Muldrow previously served as an Assistant United States attorney in the District of Puerto Rico for six years.
 His prosecutorial career focused on drug trafficking offenses, money laundering, and violent crimes.
 He began his Department of Justice service as a Trial Attorney in the Tax Division.

-Prior to becoming United States Attorney for Puerto Rico, he served as an Assistant United States Attorney in the Middle District of Florida, having previously served as the Office's Acting United States Attorney, First Assistant United States Attorney, and Chief of the Major Crimes Section.
+Prior to becoming United States Attorney for Puerto Rico, he served as an assistant United States attorney in the Middle District of Florida, having previously served as the Office's acting United States attorney, first assistant United States attorney, and chief of the Major Crimes Section.